sourcegraph/srclib/README.md

 # srclib [![Build Status](https://travis-ci.org/sourcegraph/srclib.png?branch=master)](https://travis-ci.org/sourcegraph/srclib)

+*Note: srclib is alpha.
+[Post an issue](https://github.com/sourcegraph/srclib/issues) if you have any questions or difficulties running and hacking on it.*

 **srclib** is a source code analysis library.
 It provides standardized tools, interfaces and data formats for generating, representing and querying information about source code in software projects.